Santa Cruz Yachts: Modern history

-The Santa Cruz line has matured into a niche market of large, fast, and comfortable boats; however all this comes with a substantial price tag.
-Santa Cruz boats are made to order so the roughly $600,000 base price of a Santa Cruz 52 can climb to well over $1 million; even ten-year-old Santa Cruz 52's are fetching a half million dollars.
-The newer Santa Cruz 53 with a base price of about $850,000 is substantially a more luxiourious and heavier adaptation of the 52.
+Santa Cruz Yachts produced boats made-to-order.
+The $600,000 base price was easily exceeded to over $1 million.
+The Santa Cruz 53, with a base price of about $850,000, was a substantially more luxurious and heavier adaptation of the 52.

-A technique used to make these boats ultra-light is balsa wood cored hulls.
-A criticism is that the boats need to be reefed in relatively lower winds, when heading to the wind.
-Proponents argue that the Santa Cruz more than makes up for this deficiency in the downwind leg of a race.
+To make their boats ultra-light, the company used balsa wood-cored hulls.
+This was criticised since the boats need to be reefed in relatively lower winds, when heading to the wind; however, others argued this deficiency was offset by their boats' performances in the downwind leg of a race.

-Santa Cruz has recently begun manufacturing a 61 ft power boat named the Coastal Flyer, which sells for about $750,000.
-It is designed to look like a 1930s launch, but is packed with modern electronics and jet drive propulsion.
+Santa Cruz manufactured a 61 ft power boat named the Coastal Flyer, which was sold for about $750,000.
+It was designed to look like a 1930s launch, but came with modern electronics and jet drive propulsion.

-Recently Santa Cruz Yachts has changed owners and has gone through a renovation period to bring the brand back.
-Within the last year Santa Cruz has designed a new boat, the SC37.
-It has received good responses in both the Newport Boat Show 2008 and the Annapolis Boat 2008.
-Santa Cruz is going to be in the process soon to start designing the SC47.
-The designer that Santa Cruz is working with now is Tim Kernan.
+Recently Santa Cruz Yachts changed owners and underwent a "renovation period" in an attempt to revive the brand.
+Within the last year, Santa Cruz has designed a new boat, the SC37.
+It received good responses in both the Newport Boat Show 2008 and the Annapolis Boat 2008.
+The designer that the company was working with at the time was Tim Kernan.